 This appendix section theoretically illustrates how the spatial correlation of productivities may affect welfare inequality by altering the covariance between productivity and gains from trade.
 We do so by a series of steps.
-First, we use a local approximation to show that the change in the covariance of productivities and domestic shares of expenditure resulting from an infinitesimal change in countries' productivities depends on the change in a term akin to the Moran's I spatialcorrelation statistic for productivity.
+First, we use a local approximation to show that the change in the covariance of productivities and domestic shares of expenditure resulting from an infinitesimal change in countries' productivities depends on the change in a term akin to the Moran's I spatial-correlation statistic for productivity.
 Second, we allow for large productivity changes by proving our theoretical prediction in a symmetric four-country model and showing that it holds in numerical simulations with more countries.
 Third, we examine how to identify this ceteris paribus prediction in asymmetric environments in which countries differ by other, potentially confounding, determinants of equilibrium trade flows, as well as allowing for realistic geography, productivities and trade costs.
-These simulations motivate our use of panel data in our empirical investigation.
-Finally, we show implications for our predictions for trade models with multiple sectors, spatial correlation in comparative advantage, and mobile labor.
+These simulations for our predictions for trade models with multiple sectors, spatial correlation in comparative advantage, and mobile labor.